1st Edition

 Biography

-Jenessa Mae Spears is a practicing cultural and medical anthropologist and Portfolio Manager at Consilience Group, LLC, a mission-driven systems transformation firm committed to the wellbeing of all people and communities.
+Jenessa Mae Spears is a practicing cultural and medical anthropologist and portfolio manager at Consilience Group, LLC, a mission-driven systems transformation firm committed to the wellbeing of all people and communities.
 She maintains a commitment to praxis, serving as a University of Memphis Anthropology Department Community Advisory Board Co-Chair and Tennessee Young Child Wellness Council Data Action Team Chair.
-Jenessa was awarded the University of Memphis’ Distinguished Alumni Award in Anthropology in Spring 2022.
+Jenessa was awarded the University of Memphis’ Distinguished Alumni Award in Anthropology in spring 2022.

-Christine Miller is a design educator, researcher, and author working at the intersection of anthropology, design, and business.
+Christine Z Miller is a design educator, researcher, and author working at the intersection of anthropology, design, and business.
 Her doctoral research combined these perspectives in an ethnographic study of the relationship between innovation and formalization.
 Christine studies innovation in sociotechnical systems and factors influencing the design, diffusion, adoption, and adaptation of new products, processes, and technologies.
-She is a professor of Design Management at the Savannah College of Art and Design (SCAD).
+She is Professor of Design Management at the Savannah College of Art and Design (SCAD).

 “Raising practice and scholarship to the next level is the outcome of this exciting, edited volume.
 It takes the mystery out of the anthropology-design interface while demolishing disciplinary silos and creating expansive opportunities for input from ordinary folk.
 Planning for and adapting to our collective future is the business of all, not the select few.”